YourOnly-One/content/techmagus/en-ph/c/projects/keyboard/ph-ukl/philippines-unicode-keyboard-layout-linux.md

 Today, 23<sup>rd</sup> of October 2010, Filipino Linux users around the world can now download and use the first release of the **Philippines Unicode Keyboard Layout**, officially launched during the Philippines Ubuntu 10.10 Maverick Meerkat Release Party.

 What is this all about?
-Simple: being able to type the characters that Filipinos use, especially the ₱eso sign and <span lang="fil-Tglg">ᜊᜌ᜔ᜊᜌᜒᜈ᜔</span> (Baybayin) glyphs that has been available for use since Unicode 3.2 (March 2002).
+Simple: being able to type the characters that Filipinos use, especially the ₱eso sign and <bdi lang="fil-Tglg">ᜊᜌ᜔ᜊᜌᜒᜈ᜔</bdi> (Baybayin) glyphs that has been available for use since Unicode 3.2 (March 2002).
 Other characters are: Ññ, ©, ®, ™, ¢, ¥, ¶, Pahilís (acute diacritic), Paiwà (grave diacritic), Pakupyâ (circumflex diacritic), Ng̃ (the shortened form of nan͠g), and many more.

 How about Windows users? <del>You will have to wait more or less 2 weeks, it will be usable for Windows 7, Vista, and XP; both 64-bit and 32-bit installations.</del> It is now available for [download]({{< ref "philippines-unicode-keyboard-layout-windows.md" >}} "Philippines Unicode Keyboard Layout for Windows").